Causality and the Modeling of the Measurement Process in Quantum Theory: A-Causal Quantum Jumps and the End of Representation

 Today, the so called ``Copenhagen Interpretation of QM''\footnote{The idea of a common interpretation of the founding fathers is difficult to maintain.
-Don Howard's research has brought some light to the creation of what he calls the ``Copenhagen Myth'' \cite{Howard04}.
+Don Howard's research has shed some light to the creation of what he calls the ``Copenhagen Myth'' \cite{Howard04}.
 As remarked by Jones, the interpretation and development of QM ``was never a team effort.
 Sometimes, two or three would collaborate for a while, but mostly they were rivals who wanted their particular version of the new science to prevail.
 They had little enough in common.'' \cite[p.
-10]{QTen}.} is taught in Universities all around the world.
-Put in a nutshell this ``interpretation'' tells us how, following a set of postulates,\footnote{See for example the orthodox texts: \cite{Cohen, Sakurai}.} one can calculate all probability outcomes of a given experimental arrangement.
-The fifth is the so called {\bf projection postulate} ({\bf PP}) which makes explicit ---as a reminder of the still unsolved problems--- those ``damned quantum jumps!''
+10]{QTen}.
+See also \cite{Jammer66}.} is taught in Universities all around the world.
+Put in a nutshell this ``interpretation'' tells us how, following a set of rules,\footnote{See for example the orthodox texts: \cite{Cohen, Sakurai}.} one can calculate the prediction of probabilistic outcomes within any given experimental arrangement.
+The fifth postulate is the famously well known {\bf Projection Postulate}\footnote{Discussed in depth in the famous book by von Neumann \cite{VN}.} ({\bf PP}) which makes explicit ---as a reminder of the still unsolved problems--- those ``damned quantum jumps!''